 To delete a Compute Engine disk:

-- In the Cloud Platform Console, go to the Disks page.
+- In the Cloud Console, go to the Disks page.

-- Click the checkbox next to the disk you want to delete.
+- Click the checkbox for the disk you want to delete.

-- Click the Delete button at the top of the page to delete the disk.
+- Click Delete delete to delete the disk.

 Read more about using Windows on Compute Engine